Excelero/nvmesh-shell/README.md

 Example: `nvmesh-shell list volumes -d`

-More details on how to use it can be found here
+More details on how to use it can be found here: [Wiki](https://github.com/Excelero/nvmesh-shell/wiki/home)